tidyverse/tidyverse.org/content/contribute.md

 ## Contribute code

 If you are a more experienced programmer, you might want to help out with the package development.
 Before you do a pull request, you should always file an issue and make sure someone from the tidyverse team agrees that it's a problem, and is happy with your basic proposal for fixing it.
-We don't want you to
+We don't want you to spend a bunch of time on something that we don't think is a good idea.

 Also make sure to read the [tidyverse style guide](http://style.tidyverse.org/) which will make sure that your new code and documentation matches the existing style.
 This makes the review process much smoother.